-NFL Analyst Believes This Team Presents ‘Perfect Scheme Fit’ For Cam Newton
+NESN

 An offseason trade for Newton might be worth looking into for the Titans, who likely were bound for perpetual mediocrity as long as Marcus Mariota was the starting quarterback.
 Newton has one year beyond 2019 remaining on his contract, so Tennessee could change directions after a single season if the experiment fails.
 But pending his health situation, Newton likely will enter the 2020 campaign motivated as ever to prove his worth and earn another deal.

 Something needs to change in Nashville if the Titans want to become legitimate contenders in the AFC.
-Who knows, maybe Newton, who’s led a team to a Super Bowl before, could be the answer.
+Who knows, maybe Newton, who has led a team to a Super Bowl before, could be the answer.

 Thumbnail photo via Jeremy Brevard/USA TODAY Sports Images